 Note to editors and news directors: This release should be of particular interest to media that cover Miami, Dearborn, Elkhart, Decatur and Rush counties.

-(French Lick) – December 13, 2019 – During a special reception held for award winners at the Indiana Farm Bureau state convention in French Lick, the organization recognized the achievements of county Farm Bureaus in 2019.
+(FRENCH LICK, IN) – Dec.
+10, 2021 – During a special reception held for award winners at the Indiana Farm Bureau State Convention in French Lick, the organization recognized the achievements of county Farm Bureaus in 2021.

 These awards and honors are based on the Indiana Farm Bureau membership year, which runs from October through September each year.

 About Indiana Farm Bureau: For more than 100 years, Indiana Farm Bureau (INFB) has promoted agriculture in Indiana through public education, member engagement, and by advocating for agricultural and rural needs.
 As the state’s largest general farm organization, INFB works diligently to ensure a farmer’s right to farm—protecting the livelihood, land, equipment, animals and crops of Hoosier farmers—because agriculture is vital to Indiana’s economy.
 Learn more at INFB.org